ssoufiene/shortcut_eeg/README.md

 For medical deployment, subject-independent evaluation is the meaningful one.
 A future patient is not supposed to already be in the training set.

 The first notebook reproduces the core phenomenon: models regress sharply when moved from subject-dependent to subject-independent evaluation.
-This gap is not just a technical nuisance.
-It is evidence that subject-dependent evaluation can overestimate clinical generalization.
+This subject-independent setting is also used in the Medformer paper [[3]](https://arxiv.org/abs/2405.19363), where the performance gap between evaluation settings motivates treating unseen-subject generalization as the harder and more clinically meaningful test.

 ## A Shortcut-Learning View